fastlane/boarding/README.md

 ![BoardingOverview](assets/BoardingOverview.png)

-More information about this automation process on [my blog](https://krausefx.com).
+More information about this automation process can be found [here](https://krausefx.com/blog/letting-computers-do-the-hard-work).

 # Customize